Wife-Selling & the bonds of Marriage October 1837

 For forty days ’twill rain nae mare

 It’s not just important for the farmer but, even more, for the corn factor, to get the weather right for harvest.
 So, this bit of weather lore, repeated every year in the media could be important.
-But the BBC tells us that, since records have been kept (1841) there has been no period of 40 days rain after St Swithins Day.
-St Swithin was Bishop of Winchesterwho died in the early 9th Century AD.
+But the BBC tells us that, since records have been kept (1841) there has been no period of 40 days rain after St Swithuns Day.
+However, there is some suggestion of a period of stable weather from mid july to the end of August.
+But, generally, a lot of old nonsense.

 By the sun, moon, and stars, by the clouds, the winds, the trees, and grass, the candle-flame and swallows, the smell of the herbs; likewise by the cats eyes, the ravens, the leeches, the spiders, and the dungmixen, the last fortnight in August will be – rain and tempest.’
 ‘Twill be more like living in Revelations this autumn that in England.’

-Henchard buys up grain at the current high price, and is ruined by the fine weather that sets in for a fine harvest with corn prices tumbling.
+Henchard buys up grain at the current high price.
+But is ruined by the fine weather that sets in for an excellent harvest which sends corn prices tumbling.

 Local folklore was at the heart of many of Hardy’s stories.
 Perhaps the most dramatic is the ‘Withered Arm’.
 Gertrude has a withered arm wished upon her by the former lover of her husband, with whom she has an illegitimate boy.